 Hello, Insert Name Here: The Famicom Disk version asks for the player's name when creating a save file, although this doesn't affect the rest of the game in anyway until the end credits, where Simon is credited under the player's name.
 The NES version and Famicom cartridge release took out the name entry feature completely.
 Despite this, it would become a recurring aspect of the series.

 Jump Physics: Your jumps can't be controlled in midair, which only adds to the difficulty.

-Kaizo Trap: The game's MS-DOS port has an unintentional one, thanks to a programming screw-up that means the clock continues to count down even when the "victory" music is playing after you defeat each boss.
+Kaizo Trap: The MS-DOS version has an unintentional one, thanks to a programming screw-up that means the clock continues to count down even when the "victory" music is playing after you defeat each boss.
 This means that if you take too long to defeat a boss and have less than around 7-8 seconds remaining on the clock, the timer will run out and you'll die while the victory music plays.

 Knock Back: One of the reasons why you need to be very careful around holes and jump-heavy areas.

 Made of Iron: Simon goes to segment 4 of the game by falling down a long pit.
 In real life, he would've died from breaking his legs.

 Monster Mash: Vampires, of course, plus mummies, Frankenstein's monster, some gillmen, hunchback dwarves, assorted zombies, skeletons, ghosts, and that's just the tip of the iceberg.